ichiro-its/musen/README.md

 [![deploy stable status](https://img.shields.io/github/workflow/status/ichiro-its/musen/Deploy%20Debian%20Stable?label=deploy%20stable)](https://repository.ichiro-its.org/)
 [![deploy nightly status](https://img.shields.io/github/workflow/status/ichiro-its/musen/Deploy%20Debian%20Nightly?label=deploy%20nightly)](https://repository.ichiro-its.org/)

-Musen (無線, wireless) is a [ROS 2](https://docs.ros.org/en/foxy/index.html) package that provides a [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) broadcast communication library for a ROS 2 project.
+Musen (無線, wireless) is a [ROS 2](https://docs.ros.org/en/foxy/index.html) package that provides [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) and [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) socket communication library for a ROS 2 project.
 This package is written in C++ and currently only works on Linux based operating system.
 In this package, the broadcast communication will be handled by a Broadcaster object that will send a message to multiple targets and a Listener object that will receive a message from multiple sources.
+In this package, the UDP socket communication will be handled by Broadcaster and Listener objects while the TCP socket communication will be handled by Server and Client objects.

 ## Features

-- Send and receive data on UDP using Broadcaster and Listener objects.
+- Send and receive data on UDP socket using Broadcaster and Listener objects.
+- Send and receive data on TCP socket using Server and Listener Objects.
 - Specify the port number and target hosts to be used.
 - Message serialization support for string, list of string, and struct data.